Archive for the 'Chocolate Etc.' Category

 Of course, this works with all kinds of other stuff too.
 Just have fun.

-Oh, about finishing those truffles… Let them cool off enough to be able to form them into balls, then roll them in something suitable, i.e., cocoa powder, chopped nutws, shredded coconut, or whatever.
+Let the truffles cool off enough so you can form them into balls, then roll them in something suitable, i.e., cocoa powder, chopped nutws, shredded coconut, or whatever.

-Or you can just deposit lumps of them on a piece of wax paper and enjoy it in various shapes.
+Or you can just deposit lumps of them on a piece of wax paper and enjoy the “truffles” in various shapes.

-Needs to keep refrigerated or else it will melt before you have a chance to eat it.
+They will need to be kept refrigerated or else they will melt before you have a chance to eat them.

 Experiment with various ratios of chocolate to coconut oil.
-I’m using about a couple of spoonfuls per 3 ounces of chocolate for pretty good results.
+I’m using about a couple of spoonfuls per 3 ounces of chocolate with pretty good results.
+It depends on the chocolate you’re using though.
+Some of them are less creamy, so you may want to add more.

 There are fancier recipes out there, but this one is great for turning your favorite regular chocolate into truffles.
-Also works with chcolate chips.
+Also works with chocolate chips.

 Enjoy.